m-onz/excelsior/README.md

 # `excelsior`

 Welcome to excelsior: Live coding and algorithmic composition toolkit.
-Designed to work with vanilla pd and limitied dependencies.
+Designed to work with vanilla pd and limited dependencies.

 ## `Installation`